 When Is The Second Coming of Jesus Christ?

 The Bible is filled with references to the Second Coming of Jesus Christ, many before He had even been born.
-Jesus Himself taught many parables about His coming and the need to be prepared, like the parable of the ten virgins (Matthew 25).
+Jesus Himself taught many parables about His coming and the need to be prepared, like the Parable of the Ten Virgins (Array).

 Speaking of His return, Jesus said, “but of that day and hour no one knows, not even the angels of heaven, but My Father only” (Matt 24:36 NKJV).
 He taught that understanding the timing of His coming is like watching a fig tree in spring.
 No one can say the exact moment that summer begins, but when the fig trees start to grow leaves you know that summer is almost here (Matt 24:32).
 Likewise, while no one knows the actual date of Jesus’ return, we can be prepared by knowing what the signs of His coming are.

-Since His death on the cross, Christians have eagerly awaited His return, with many carefully studying the signs given in Matthew 24 and the Book of Revelations.
+Since His death on the cross, Christians have eagerly awaited His return, with many carefully studying the signs given in Arrayand the Book of Revelation.
 We will review five of these signs that are particularly relevant for our day.
 The purpose of this article is not to pretend to know when Christ will come again, but to persuade that His Coming is imminent and that we must be prepared for when He does.

 The Signs of the Times